 - Important to mention is that small bed bugs can’t be seen with the naked eye!

-Where Bed Bugs Hide?
+Where Do Bed Bugs Hide?

 When not feeding, bed bugs take a rest in their shelter.
-The shelter is usually the bed, as their name implies, but given their ability to infest different spaces, bed bugs can hide almost anywhere.
-When hiding in the bed, the usual spots are the bed construction and the mattress.
-When there’s a hole in your bed or the mattress, bed bugs won’t hesitate to infest it.
+The shelter is usually the bed, as their name implies.
+But given their ability to infest different spaces, bed bugs can hide almost anywhere.

-Other places include wall hangings, under loose wallpapers, electrical appliances, chairs, folds of the curtains, etc. If you think you have no cracks in your mattress or walls, think again, because bed bugs need a crack in the size of a credit card to get through.
-Older beds and mattresses need to be inspected properly, while the cracks in the walls need to be filled.
-Wherever you find bed bugs in your house, you must know how to recognize them.
+Other places include wall hangings, under loose wallpapers, electrical appliances, chairs, folds of the curtains, etc. If you think you have no cracks in your mattress or walls, think again, because bed bugs need a crack the size of a credit card to get through.

-If you can’t see bed bugs at the particular spots in your house, you can indirectly see them by recognizing the bites on your body.
+If you can’t see bed bugs at particular spots in your house, you can indirectly see them by recognizing the bites on your body.
 For bed bugs, the whole purpose of an infestation is to be able to feed on your blood, so the bites are the first sign you’re going to notice.

 Interestingly, bed bug bites look similar to bites from other insects, such as chiggers and mosquitos, and can trigger rashes such as fungal infections and eczema.
 Furthermore, some people don’t react to bed bug bites, so they can live with them, not having any idea of their presence until they see them, which is harder to do.

 Some people said that 70% of people are resistant to bed bug bites but we find this theory wrong.
-The newer researches say that it’s a matter of your reaction to bed bug’s saliva whether you’ll get symptoms of bites or not.
+The newer researchers say that it’s a matter of your reaction to bed bug’s saliva whether you’ll get symptoms of bites or not.
 Generally speaking, bed bug bites are treated by killing the infestation, rather than using medicaments.
 The main signs of bed bug bites include:

 - Burning and itching